tboby/onnx-asr-addon/onnx-asr/DOCS.md

 ONNX ASR model that will be used for non-english transcription.
 Choose `custom` to use the model name in `custom_model`, which may be a HuggingFace model ID like "Systran/faster-distil-whisper-small.en".

-The default model is `auto`, which selects `whisper-base` for multi-language configurations, which is slightly slower than parakeet but supports a wide range of languages.
+The default model is `auto`, which selects `nemo-parakeet-tdt-0.6b-v3` for multi-language configurations, which has slightly worse english performance than v2 but supports a wide range of languages.

 Available models:

-- `auto` (select based on CPU)
+- `auto` (select author's most efficient model)
+- `nemo-parakeet-tdt-0.6b-v3`
 - `whisper-base`
 - `onnx-community/whisper-tiny`
 - `onnx-community/whisper-base`